MasterIceZ/Programmable/Tic-Tac-Toe/README.md

-From : The Coding Train
+From : The Coding Train <br>
-Using Minimax Algorithm
+Using Minimax Algorithm <br>
-Lang : Typescript
+Lang : Typescript,JavaScript